-It is common to feel disconcerted by a lack of efficiency improvements in your first workflow project, the reality is, you won’t always see big gains with every project.
-Often the big gains are achieved by creating lots of small incremental changes over time.
-This is exactly what a continuous improvement strategy is about.
-An ongoing process to improve the products, services or processes of an organization.
+What it isn't, is an instantaneous 'get efficient quick' scheme that you'll see big gains from.
+That's because the big gains are actually achieved by creating lots of small incremental changes over time.
+This is exactly what a continuous improvement strategy is about - an ongoing process to slowly but surely improve the products, services or processes of an organization.

 In the world of finance, compound interest can lead to surprisingly large returns.
 A penny that doubles in value each day for 31 days ends up being worth over $10 million.

 The real problem for most businesses isn’t massive mistakes; it’s repeated small, poor choices that seem to be inconsequential.
 These continued choices help the compound effect work against you.
-Small changes maintained consistently over time lead to unexpectedly dramatic results.
 If we take this outside of business for a moment a great example, eating 100 fewer calories per day for an entire year would cause you to lose 10 pounds.
 Spending 30 minutes reading each day could, over a year, lead to dramatic self-improvement and new ideas.

 Think of this in business terms - If you can automate a process that saves 10 minutes a day that equates to 42 hours a year.
 Multiply that by four and you gain an extra working month.

-Small changes are more likely to happen and less likely to fail.
-The idea of small changes compounding over time can be contrasted with big, sudden changes.
-When people try to start exercising, they often declare a big goal and start with extreme changes like going to the gym daily.
+- Small changes are more likely to happen and less likely to fail: When people try to start exercising, they often declare a big goal and start with extreme changes like going to the gym daily.
 But this is often unsustainable - once you miss a few appointments, you get discouraged and end the whole effort.
-In contrast, small changes build consistency and momentum - they form new habits that you can maintain for decades.
+Smaller goals are more likely to be achieved, which provides positive reinforcement, and spurs you on to the next goal.